Tauke190/ComputerNetworksHW2/README.md

 # Implementation of a simplified Transmission Control Protocol (TCP)

 This project was completed as part of the Computer Networks course at NYU Abu Dhabi during the summer of 2024, under the guidance of Professor Yasir Zaki.
+The team-members for this project are Aadim Nepal and Avinash Gyawali.

 In this project, we implemented a simplified version of TCP with the following features: